-We have heard that wrong statement of the law (that a felony always means a lifetime loss of gun rights) from people who should know better.
+We have heard that wrong statement of the law (that a felony always means lifetime loss of gun rights).
+And we’ve heard that from people who should know better.

-Is there any explanation for such a widespread misconception about the law?
+Is there any explanation for that widespread misconception about the law?
 The two main reasons for this common misunderstanding of the laws are:

 - Gun laws are complex – short of in-depth study.

 - The laws have changed – many have failed to update their knowledge.